devikaunnikrishnan25-eng/NEXFORTZ-DAY-1-TASK/Task3/Day5/docs/documenatation.md

-# DAY 5 – DHT SENSOR WITH ERROR HANDLING
+# DAY 5 – TASK 3: DHT SENSOR ON ESP32

-## 1. Introduction
+## 1. Objective

-The objective of Day 5 was to interface a temperature and humidity sensor with the ESP32 and implement reliable sensor reading with proper error handling.
+The objective of this task is to interface a DHT sensor with an ESP32 and develop a reliable temperature and humidity monitoring system with error handling and JSON serial output.

+The implementation includes:

+* Temperature and humidity measurement
+* `NaN` detection
+* Automatic retry mechanism
+* Multiple sensor samples
+* Median filtering
+* Structured JSON output
+* Continuous operation without crashing on sensor errors

-The Nexforz IoT Learning Lab task specifies the use of a DHT22 sensor.
-For the hardware implementation, a **DHT11 sensor** was used instead.
-The DHT11 was connected to **GPIO 4** of the ESP32.
+The assigned specification mentions a DHT22 sensor.
+For the actual hardware implementation, a **DHT11 sensor** was used.

-The program was designed to handle failed sensor readings without stopping the ESP32 program.
-It also collects multiple samples and applies a median filter to reduce the effect of occasional abnormal readings.
-The final sensor data is displayed in a structured JSON format for future IoT and MQTT integration.

 ---

-## 2. Objectives

-The main objectives of this task were:

-* Interface a DHT sensor with the ESP32.
-* Read temperature and humidity values.
-* Use GPIO 4 for sensor data.
-* Implement error handling for invalid sensor readings.
-* Retry failed readings up to three times.
-* Collect multiple sensor samples.
-* Apply a median filter to the latest three samples.
-* Prevent sensor failures from crashing the main program.
-* Generate structured JSON output.

----

-## 3. Hardware Requirements
+## 2. Hardware Used

-The following hardware was used:

 * ESP32 development board
-* DHT11 temperature and humidity sensor
+* DHT11 sensor
 * 10 kΩ pull-up resistor
 * Breadboard
 * Jumper wires